Adrenocortical Carcinoma Treatment (PDQ®): Treatment - Patient Information [NCI] - Stages of Adrenocortical Carcinoma

 - Ultrasound exam: A procedure in which high-energy sound waves (ultrasound) are bounced off internal tissues or organs, such as the vena cava, and make echoes.
 The echoes form a picture of body tissues called a sonogram.

-- Adrenalectomy: A procedure to remove the entire adrenal gland.
+- Adrenalectomy: A procedure to remove the affected adrenal gland.
 A tissue sample is viewed under a microscope by a pathologist to check for signs of cancer.